-Our brain uses our five senses to invent the world.
-It creates its own image of the world using a stream of sensorial information.
-This information circulates through our body in the form of electrical impulses.
-When we eat, millions of pieces of information rush into our brain via our sensory organs.
-At the end of a unique process, a coherent image forms in our brain.
+Our brains use our five senses to invent the world.
+We create our own image of the world using a stream of sensorial information.
+This information circulates through our bodies in the form of electrical impulses.
+When we eat, millions of pieces of information rush into our brains via our sensory organs.
+At the end of a unique process, our brains form a coherent image.